 "That’s literally all they do.
 Maya and Joey are observers in Maradonia while Sagitta and a couple other magical beings do all the fighting and bail them out when they get themselves into shitty situations.
 And, of course, in the process Joey starts a couple forest fires.
 That’s it.
 The entire effect of The Encouragers in Maradonia was to slightly damage the environment.
-These are our heroes."The protagonist has spent a significant portion of the story bouncing around the tale like a pinball.
+These are our heroes."The protagonist has spent a significant portion of the story bouncing around the tale (figuratively) like a pinball.
 He provides no plot impetus in and of himself, and has essentially spent the entire story thus far in a reactive state.
 Whatever is going on in the world, be it war or intrigue, it just drags him along in its wake.
 This is not a Designated Hero.
 Designated Heroes actually do things.
 The things they do may not be considered heroic, but they still do things and thus have an impact on the world around them.
 Eventually they pick up the Plot Ball and move it around.
 Even the Little Hero, Big War still has the hero do something important to affect the larger mess around him.
 The Pinball Protagonist spends a decent amount of time failing to actually have any effect at all.
 They aren't even lucky enough to be the Plot Ball.
 If the writing and tone of the tale all imply that the character is the protagonist, and yet they can be lifted right out of the story and have little to no impact on anything that has or will happen: then they're just a little silver ball in the cosmic pinball game of life.
 Why in the hell is this character the protagonist, the reader might be wondering?
 Perhaps the protagonist is like a vehicle or a touchstone for the reader, a way of exploring some strange new world or meeting interesting characters.
-Many characters will have pinball episodes where they are simply overloaded with too many problems in far too short of a time frame to do anything effective.
+Many characters will have pinball episodes where they are simply overloaded with too many problems in far too short of a time frame to be able to do anything effective.
 Compare The Watson and First-Person Peripheral Narrator.
 Also compare the Waif and Persephone archetypal characters, both defined by the ability to bear up under hardship (an undervalued heroic quality often Flanderized into a passive characterization).
 This can be seen as Villains Act, Heroes React taken to an extreme.
 Not to be confused with Useless Protagonist, where the main characters make no attempt to make themselves seem important, although these tropes may overlap over time.
 Contrast with a Young Conqueror Hero Protagonist, who actually drives the plot and makes the villains react to them.
 For a detailed overview on the use of passive heroes who get tossed about between situations with little control over their external destiny, try The Seven Basic Plots, especially the Rags to Riches plot and Voyage and Return; the passive hero is supposed to be undergoing Character Development, of course.
 Not to be confused with Bouncing Battler or Be the Ball, where the protagonist fights by acting like a pinball.

 open/close all folders